 Hey Makers!

-I've got something rad to share with you.
 I recently sat down with Abby from the Craft Industry Alliance podcast to talk about my journey, the story behind Klum House, and what empowerment means to me.
 We also dug into my roots growing up in San Francisco and how those early experiences shaped my path as a maker and a teacher.

 I was raised by the thriving subcultures of San Francisco in the 90s, where graffiti, skateboarders, activists, and punks ruled.
 As a teenager, I was down for the adventure, so I jumped right in and raged right alongside everyone.

-"I think a lot of that comes back to my DIY punk roots where I really do believe that capitalism at its core is about us giving our power away.
+"I think a lot of that comes back to DIY punk roots where I really do believe that capitalism at its core is about us giving our power away.
 As makers, we inevitably disrupt that because we're interacting with the creation process of objects or things that we use in our everyday lives."

 At Klum House, our mission is to help you believe in your ability to make things real in the world.
 Skill-building isn’t just about learning to sew a bag– it's about giving people the skills and confidence to bring their own ideas to life.